 Bragtown Closed for Maintenance

 During January’s snow event, water pipes burst at the Bragtown Library Family Literacy Center, causing damage to the building and items inside it.
 The library apologizes for any inconvenience this temporary closing may cause.
-In the meantime, Durham County Library is providing outreach services to the Bragtown community while the building is closed, including the services of the library’s Bookmobile.

 Please note that while the Bragtown location is closed, its book drop will remain open; materials borrowed from Durham County Library may be returned to this book drop at any time, as the book drop will continue to be cleared by library staff on a daily basis.
 For more updates related to the Bragtown Library Family Literacy Center, check back on this page.

 Update, 7/9/2018: Durham County General Services has been working hard in conjunction with the Library to get Bragtown back open to the public.
 Currently, the building is empty and construction will begin as soon as County contracts are finalized and approved.
 We had planned to begin construction on Bragtown by the middle of the summer for an anticipated re-open date in the Fall.
 Unfortunately, we have encountered some delays in additional requirements that need to be met.
 The hope is that we will begin repairs now in early Fall, with an anticipated re-opening in mid-winter.
 A few of the changes planned for the building include consolidating the two bathrooms into a single ADA-compliant family restroom, widening the back door, and adding drop ceilings.
 Stay posted for new updates as we receive them.